-Then the ark settled on a mountain-top in Armenia: ...
+Then the ark settled on a mountain-top In Armenia: ...
 Noah, thus learning that the earth was delivered from the flood, waited yet seven days, and then let the animals out of the ark, went forth himself with his family, sacrificed to God and feasted with his household.
 The Armenians call that spot the Landing-place, for it was there that the ark came safe to land, and they show the relics of it to this day.

 First, note that Josephus says the remains of the Ark existed in his day though he himself was not an eyewitness.
 Second, mention of the Armenians assigning a name to the landing site is intriguing, even that he calls them "Armenians."
-They were first called Armenians by the Greek historian, Hecataeus (from Miletus), who wrote of the "Armenoi" in the 6th Century BC.
+They were first called Armenians by the Greek historian, Hecataeus (also from Miletus), who wrote of the "Armenoi" in the 6th Century B.C.
 Josephus, who also undoubtedly used the Septuagint (the Greek version of the OT translated about 200 B.C.), knew that it substituted "Armenia" for "Ararat" (in the Hebrew original) where it occurs in Isaiah 37:38.
-At the time Josephus wrote (near the end of the 1st Century), the Armenians were still a pagan nation.
+At the time Josephus wrote (near the end of the First Century), the Armenians were still a pagan nation.
 However, there is a tradition that some Armenians had been converted by this time through the missionary efforts of Apostles Bartholomew and Thaddeus.
 The big question: was Josephus quoting Christian Armenians at this early date?
-Or, did pagan Armenians know of the Flood, too?
+Or, did pagan Armenians know of the Flood?
 Nevertheless, it might be significant if the Armenians had this tradition at this early date.
 We continue to search for the evidence.
 Third, concerning the Armenian name for the landing place, William Whiston in his translation of Josephus, has the following footnote:

-This apo bah tay reon or "Place of Descent," is the proper rendering of the Armenian name of this very city.
-It is called in Ptolemy Naxuana, and Moses Chorensis, the Armenian historian, Idsheuan; but at the place itself Nachidsheuan, which signifies "The first place of descent," and is a lasting monument of the preservation of Noah in the Ark, upon the top of the mountain, at whose foot it was built, as the first city or town built after the flood.
+This apos bah tay reon or "Place of Descent," is the proper rendering of the Armenian name of this very city.
+It is called in Ptolemy Naxuana, and Moses Chorensis, the Armenian historian, Idsheuan; but a the place itself Nachidsheuan, which signifies "The first place of descent," and is a lasting monument of the preservation of Noah in the Ark, upon the top of the mountain, at whose foot it was built, as the first city or town built after the flood.
 See Antiq.
 B. XX. ch. ii. sect.
-3; and Moses Chorensis, who also says elsewhere, that another town was related by tradition to have been called Seron, or "The Place of Dispersion," on account of the dispersion of Xisuthrus' or Noah's sons, from thence first made.
-Whether any remains of this ark be still preserved as the people of the country suppose, I cannot tell.
-Mons.
-Tournefort had, not very long since, a mind to see the place himself, but met with too great dangers and difficulties to venture through them.
+3; and Moses